BarriF13/Barri_CV/README.md

 #### *web/graphic designer  ( in house)*

 Working for one of the biggest photography studios as a junior designer helped me:
-- Learn how to work within a big team towards the same goal
+- Learn how to work within a big team towards the same goal.
-- Manage my responsibilities, work under pressure and meet deadlines
+- Manage my responsibilities, work under pressure and meet deadlines.
-- Achieve set design skills and help photographers to produce better visual products
+- Achieve set design skills and help photographers to produce better visual products.
-- Talking to clients when the senior designers weren't available
+- Talking to clients when the senior designers weren't available.
-- Branding and producing print materials
+- Branding and producing print materials.
-- Producing high-quality digital photos
+- Producing high-quality digital photos.
-- Helping other designers to convert their print products to digital format
+- Helping other designers to convert their print products to digital format.
 ### **HV Substations Development Co.** (2000 - 2003)

 #### *In house part-time Web designer*